-11.5 Where the party does not provide the requested information to the Director, within the time provided, the Director may decide to refuse the inquiry as a complaint.

-11.6 Where the Director accepts an inquiry as a complaint, including when amendments were made under bylaw 10.4, the filing date shall be the date the complaint was originally received by the Director.

-11.7 The Director may also not accept an inquiry as a complaint to be processed if:

-a) the inquiry is not within the Commission's jurisdiction;

-b) the full name and address of the respondent has not been provided;

-c) it does not comply sufficiently with the Act and these bylaws;

-d) a similar inquiry or complaint was previously received and addressed by the Director's office;

-e) the inquiry is deemed to be frivolous or vexatious; or

-f) the inquiry could or should be, has been, or is scheduled to be heard in another forum.

-11.8 Where the Director does not accept an inquiry, a person may make an application to reconsider the Director's decision no later than 30 days after the decision was made.
-The inquiry will be reviewed by a person in the Director's office who did not originally refuse the inquiry.

-11.9 A complaint may be closed if the respondent can not be contacted at the address provided by the complainant.

-11.10 A complainant may withdraw a complaint by giving notice to the Director.
+- 11.5 Where the party does not provide the requested information to the Director, within the time provided, the Director may decide to refuse the inquiry as a complaint. - 11.6 Where the Director accepts an inquiry as a complaint, including when amendments were made under bylaw 10.4, the filing date shall be the date the complaint was originally received by the Director. - 11.7 The Director may also not accept an inquiry as a complaint to be processed if: - a) the inquiry is not within the Commission's jurisdiction; - b) the full name and address of the respondent has not been provided; - c) it does not comply sufficiently with the Act and these bylaws; - d) a similar inquiry or complaint was previously received and addressed by the Director's office; - e) the inquiry is deemed to be frivolous or vexatious; or - f) the inquiry is being, has been, will be or should be more appropriately dealt with in another forum or under another Act. - 11.8 Where the Director does not accept an inquiry, a person may make an application to reconsider the Director's decision no later than 30 days after the decision was made.
+The inquiry will be reviewed by a person in the Director's office who did not originally refuse the inquiry. - 11.9 A complaint may be closed if the respondent can not be contacted at the address provided by the complainant. - 11.10A complainant may withdraw a complaint by giving notice to the Director.